-Nonoperating revenues decreased \$42.2 million (2,813.3 percent) and \$30.0 million (95 percent) in fiscal years 2022 and 2021, respectively.
-The decreases in both fiscal years are due to the decline in fair value of fixed rate securities.
+Nonoperating revenues increased \$48.8 million (119.9 percent) in fiscal year 2023 due to a rise in fair value of fixed rate securities and decreased \$42.2 million (2,813 percent) in fiscal year 2022 due to the decline in fair value of fixed rate securities.

-Nonoperating expenses decreased \$4.3 million (4.3 percent) and increased \$26.7 million (36.8 percent) in fiscal years 2022 and 2021, respectively.
+Nonoperating expenses decreased \$9.6 million (10.1 percent) and decreased \$4.3 million (4.3 percent) in fiscal years 2023 and 2022, respectively.
+In fiscal year 2023, the decrease was primarily due to the amortization of bond premiums and discounts and less interest being paid on debt as a result of new money bond issuances during the prior year.
 The decrease in fiscal year 2022 is mainly a result of refunding activities.
-In fiscal year 2021, the increase was primarily due to the amortization of bond premiums and discounts, higher amortization of refunding costs, and less interest being paid on debt as a result of refunding activities.

-Capital contributions increased \$40.9 million (9.6 percent) and \$18.8 million (4.6 percent) in fiscal years 2022 and 2021, respectively.
+Capital contributions increased \$25.4 million (5.5 percent) and \$40.9 million (9.6 percent) in fiscal years 2023 and 2022, respectively.
 The increases in both fiscal years were mainly due to population growth, additional development within the SNWA's service area, and an improving Nevada economy.